TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 11/Nehemiah 11.27.md

 ---

-and in Hazar-shual, and in Beer-sheba and the towns thereof,
+and in Hazar Shual, and in Beersheba and its towns,